MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/connection-to-linked-server-failed.md

 ---
 title: Connection to the linked server fails
-description: This article discusses errors that might occur if the connection to the linked server fails. ms.date: 03/06/2024
+description: This article explains about the errors that might occur if the connection to the linked server fails. ms.date: 03/06/2024
 author: prmadhes-msft
 ms.author: prmadhes